open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 weight: 10
 aliases: [config]
 # prettier-ignore
-cSpell:ignore: authservice blrp Dotel ignore LOWMEMORY myservice ottrace PKCS retryable
+cSpell:ignore: authservice blrp Dotel ignore LOWMEMORY myservice ottrace PKCS retryable tracepropagators
 ---

 The OpenTelemetry SDK provides a working implementation of the API, and can be